ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-overview.md

 ## Domain models
 {: #adds-overview-models}

-Review the typical domain models available to a customer when they designate their domains either on-premises or in the {{site.data.keyword.cloud}}:
+Review the typical domain models available to a customer when they designate their domains either on-premises or in the {{site.data.keyword.cloud}}.

 * Single forest, single domain model.
 * Single forest, multiple domains model.